 Whether you're adding or taking away, your required payments (percentages only) will auto-adjust based on the changes you make.
 While this is done for you, you may want to touch up your Required Payments just a tad so everything matches up (especially helpful if your client has already made multiple payments).

 Below, let's take a look at an example:

 In the example below, we can see that two payments have been made that match the required payments.
 All payments show as PAID on the proposal summary page.

-However, a couple days after the second payment, the bride needed to add another bridesmaid bouquet and a centerpiece.
+However, a couple of days after the second payment, the bride needed to add another bridesmaid bouquet and a centerpiece.
 When adding (or removing) additional items, the balance will be evenly distributed depending on the percentages used.
-In this example, 50% of the new balance was placed into the 2nd payment, and other other was placed into the final payment.
+In this example, 50% of the new balance was placed into the 2nd payment, and the other was placed into the final payment.
 Due to this, your summary page may show as outstanding (see below):

 Even though the client technically paid the second payment, it is still showing as outstanding because the additional items increased the balance (and distributed it to all percentage required payments).